epics-extensions/EPNix/doc/src/guides/testing/packaging-python-scripts.md

 With this, you can use the `pythonScript` variable as you see fit.

-## Example usage: as a one shot test script
+## Example usage: As a one shot test script

-Using a packaged Python script instead of the provided `testScript` has several
-advantages: it can use dependencies provided by the community (like `modbus`, `systemd`, etc.), and it can be made to run on the running virtual machine.
+Using a packaged Python script instead of the provided `testScript` has several advantages.
+It can use dependencies provided by the community (like `modbus`, `systemd`, etc.), and you can make it run on the running virtual machine.

 Python script: